ddeveloperr/header-text-templates/README.md

 # header-text-templates
-Header text templates examples.
-Copy, configure and use.
+Here we have a Header text templates examples.
+Copy, configure and use as your own.